This post may contain affiliate links. Please read our disclosure here.

 The activity began as an invitation to play by letting him mix the colored water without any purpose other than playing.
 He asked about the new science tool on the table, so I helped him learn how to use a pipette!

 Here is what I set out for Grayson to explore…

 Cups of water with liquid food coloring (primary colors only)

 Color Lab Mixer

-After he had explored the materials and tools I gave him to mix his colors for a while and I decided to set a purpose for this activity.
+After he had explored the materials and tools , I gave him some more time to mix colors.
+Then, I decided to set a purpose for this activity.

-We read the book The Color Kittens by Margaret Wise Brown.
+We read the book The Color Kittensby Margaret Wise Brown.
 After reading, we played with the color mixing equipment again, but this time we had a purpose for play!
-We tried to make green, orange, purple and then (G’s favorite for sure) brown!
+We tried to make green, orange, purple and then (Grayson’s favorite for sure) brown!

-This activity was definitely a favorite of Grayson’s and allowing him to play with the materials before setting a learning goal made the activity even more fun and engaged.
-We will be pulling our color mixing gear out again soon.
+This activity was definitely a favorite of Grayson’s and allowing him to play with the materials before setting a learning goal made the activity even more fun and engaging.
+We will be pulling our color mixing gear out again very soon!